The Essential Guide to Nashville's Best Live Music

 The Station Inn is known for booking country, roots and bluegrass artists.
 Every Sunday, the venue has its Bluegrass Jam.
 Country singer Alison Krauss frequented the venue in the 1980s and today is one of the biggest artists in country music.
-On Tuesday nights, you’ll find The Doyle & Debbie Show, which is a satiric performance that showcases the truths about country duos, particularly ones with a man and woman.
+On Tuesday nights, you’ll find The Doyle & Debbie Show, a satiric performance that showcases the truths about country duos, particularly ones with a man and woman.

-One of the larger live music venues in Nashville is Mercy Lounge/Cannery Ballroom, a two-story venue with a standing room capacity of 500 on the second floor, along with a back bar and booth seating.
-Artists like Katy Perry, Adele, Counting Crows and The White Stripes have played at Mercy Lounge/Cannery Ballroom, and that is a testament to its influential status in Nashville.
+One of the larger live music venues in Nashville is Mercy Lounge and Cannery Ballroom, a two-story venue with a standing room capacity of 500 on the second floor, along with a back bar and booth seating.
+Artists such as Katy Perry, Adele, Counting Crows and the White Stripes have played at Mercy Lounge and Cannery Ballroom – testament to its influential status in Nashville.
 Independent artists also get the chance to perform here – the venue hosts a variety of musical acts and welcomes booking inquiries from songwriters interested in performing.

 On the home page of its website, you’ll find the words “Welcome to Hillbilly Heaven.”
 Robert’s Western World is the place to go for a large dose of traditional country music.
 If you’re looking for country music with a twist, the venue’s house band, Brazilbilly, plays music with a Latin flair on Friday and Saturday nights.
 You’ll want to wear your dancing boots no matter what night you visit, as the crowd isn’t one to just sit and listen.